-

 Appearance

 The tea leaves are light green with silvery tips.
-The leaves are large and evenly processed, indicating high quality processing.
-The loose form of the tea makes it convenient for brewing and allows better control over the strength of the infusion.
+The leaves are large and evenly processed, indicating high-quality processing.
+The loose leaf form of the tea makes it convenient to brew and allows for better control over the strength of the infusion.

 Aroma

-Dry tea has a fresh, floral aroma with notes of honey, herbs and light fruity sweetness.
-After brewing, the aroma opens up, adding hints of fresh fruit and a light woody note.
+This dry tea has a fresh, floral aroma with notes of honey, herbs, and a slight fruity sweetness.
+After brewing, the aroma unfolds, revealing hints of fresh fruit and a light woody note.

 Taste